 - Subscription Businesses: Prioritize CRMs handling subscription renewals, churn reduction, and customer retention.

-Comparing the Best eCommerce CRM Software in 2025
+Comparing the Best CRM for eCommerce Software in 2025

 - Omnisend is an email marketing platform that offers a variety of features, including: